griffithlab/rnabio.org/docker/course/ami_conversion_approach/README.txt

 #13.
 Create a docker image from AMI root partition
 sudo tar zcpP -C /mnt/ . | docker import - griffithlab/rnabio:0.0.2

+#14.
+Test the image
+mkdir -p ~/rnabio-workspace
+docker run -v ~/rnabio-workspace:/workspace:rw --user ubuntu:ubuntu -it griffithlab/rnabio:0.0.1 /bin/bash

+#15.
+Login to dockerhub (you will need an account with permissions to push to the repo)
+docker login

+#16.
+Push the image to dockerhub
+docker push griffithlab/rnabio:0.0.2